isomerpages/pmo-nccs/media/speeches/_posts/2014-11-13-speech-by-deputy-prime-minister-teo-chee-hean-at-the-national-climate-change-competition-2014-prize-award-ceremony.md

 The new climate change exhibition that will be opened today is another initiative to tell Singaporeans more about the importance of this issue.
 Through interactive exhibits, visitors can learn about the causes of climate change, its impact on Singapore and the region, and how everyone can play a part in reducing our carbon footprint.

 We are already seeing the impact of climate change, such as more extreme weather events, on a global scale.
 In Singapore for example, we have seen more severe storms, even hail.
 And we may get more frequent prolonged dry spells, as we experienced at the beginning of this year.
-The latest assessment report by the Intergovernmental Panel on Climate Change (IPCC) released earlier this month found that there is greater certainty that human activities have been the dominant cause of global warming [1].
+The latest assessment report by the Intergovernmental Panel on Climate Change (IPCC) released earlier this month found that there is greater certainty that human activities have been the dominant cause of global warming <a href="#[1]">[1]</a>.
 The atmosphere and oceans have warmed, the amount of snow and ice has diminished, the sea level has risen and the concentration of carbon dioxide has increased to a level unprecedented in at least the last 800,000 years.
-Global greenhouse gas emissions have grown more quickly between 2000 and 2010 than in each of the three previous decades [2].
+Global greenhouse gas emissions have grown more quickly between 2000 and 2010 than in each of the three previous decades <a href="#[2]">[2]</a>.
 The IPCC report concludes that if not addressed, climate change will increase the likelihood of severe, pervasive, and irreversible impacts for people and ecosystems.

 We should therefore start to take appropriate measures to prepare for the future.
-As technology develops, we can use energy more efficiently, and explore innovative solutions.
+As technology develops,we can use energy more efficiently, and explore innovative solutions.
 This exhibition will help to allow more Singaporeans to understand what we already know about climate change, including how the Government, companies and all Singaporeans can all play our part.
 We are also positioning Singapore well for green growth.
 There are opportunities in engineering, sustainable design and energy efficiency, as well as in water technologies and renewable energy project development.

 **Preparing for the global agreement on climate change**
 Singapore has pursued environmentally responsible development well before this became the accepted wisdom globally.
 One indicator of this is that our carbon emissions per dollar GDP is better than most countries – developed or developing.
-We are ranked 113th out of 140 countries, among the best-performing 20 per cent globally [3].
+We are ranked 113th out of 140 countries, among the best-performing 20 per cent globally <a href="#[3]">[3]</a>.
 This is in spite of our lack of alternative power sources such as hydro, nuclear or wind.
 We will continue to do our part to contribute to international efforts.

 In 2012, we unveiled Singapore’s national strategy to address climate change.
 It included our plans to reduce emissions, adapt to the impact of climate change and tap on the economic opportunities arising from climate change.
 The Sustainable Singapore Blueprint 2015 launched by Prime Minister Lee Hsien Loong last Saturday contains updates to our plans in the areas of resource conservation, climate resilience and green economy.
 We will continue to monitor developments in climate science and clean energy, and review our climate change strategy periodically to ensure that it addresses the challenges which lie ahead.